michaelfranzl/rpi23-gen-image/README.md

 RPi2 with u-boot with official kernel
 RPi3 with u-boot with official kernel

-With a **RPi2**, you should get very good results, see related blog posts:
+With a **RPi2** (setting RPI_MODEL=2) is well supported.
+It will run the arm architecture of Debian, and a 32-bit kernel.
+You should get very good results, see my related blog posts:

 https://michaelfranzl.com/2016/10/31/raspberry-pi-debian-stretch/